Under New Management: James Sullivan Named Soccer Commissioner

-Registration for the Fall 2014 Season at the regular/on time rate of $95 per player will end this coming weekend - so register today and save!
-As of July 20, the rate will increase to $115 per player.
-The season kicks off in mid-August with our coaches' meeting and practices around the third week in August.
-Many families forget to register before they leave for summer vacations, and by the time they return and remember, the teams are already full.
-Please, please register early online.
+Registration for the Fall 2014 Season continues, now at the "Late Registration" rate of $115 per player.
+The season kicks off in mid-August with our coaches' meeting and practices begin around the third week in August.
+If you haven't yet registered there's no time to lose as leagues will start to close based on the number of coaches we've recruited for the season.
+Don't be disappointed.
+Please, please register online NOW.
 You can also register for both Fall 2014 and Spring 2015 at the same time if that's an option for your family.

 If you need assistance, please email email@example.com or call in the evenings only 703-323-5747.
 For general information and answers to Frequently Asked Questions, click here.